What's the only thing better than receiving a Mixbook photo book for a birthday present?

-The Idea: I originally started my digital scrapbook as a birthday present idea for my girlfriend (since she loves doing the real scrapbooks but I don’t have the patience to use scissors and glue).
+I originally started my digital scrapbook as a birthday present idea for my girlfriend (since she loves doing the memory books from scratch but I don’t have the patience to use scissors and glue).
 I stumbled across Mixbook and instantly fell in love with the user interface and the ability to upload just about anything.
 Through looking at all of the wedding book examples on the site, I came up with an idea to propose with my scrapbook.
 I worked on the book [which features many different layouts] for over a year secretly taking pictures of presents, keeping tickets, and writing down dates.
 I was able to date the scrapbook back to the time we first met at a rock concert in Columbus, Ohio with mutual friends.

 Congratulations, Chris and Steph!
-View Chris' entire proposal photo book, complete with photos of special mementos like mixed CD labels, a flower bouquet, graduation ceremony program, map from vacation, game and concert tickets, and Valentine's Day, Christmas, and birthday gifts (Learn how to upload your own stickers to photo books!).
+View Chris' entire proposal photo book, complete with photos of special mementos like playlist of songs, a flower bouquet, graduation ceremony program, map from vacation, game and concert tickets, and Valentine's Day photo cards, photo Christmas cards, and birthday greeting cards and gifts (Learn how to upload your own stickers to photo books!).